Moesif/moesifwsgi/README.md

 (optional) _boolean_, a flag to see debugging messages.

 #### __`LOG_BODY`__
-(optional) _boolean_, a flag to remove logging request and response body.
+(optional) _boolean_, default True, Set to False to remove logging request and response body.

 #### __`CAPTURE_OUTGOING_REQUESTS`__
 _boolean_, Default False.
 Set to True to capture all outgoing API calls from your app to third parties like Stripe or to your own dependencies while using [Requests](http://docs.python-requests.org/en/master/) library.
 The options below is applied to outgoing API calls.